dascandy/evoke/README.md

 ### Clang Format

 Formatting of all source files is done using ClangFormat.
-Rules for it are specified in .clang-format file in the root of the repository.
+Rules for it are specified in [.clang-format](.clang-format) file in the root of the repository.

-**Path:** /.clang-format

 **Requires:** [LLVM](http://llvm.org/) version 6.0